Jaelin Kauf ends longest U.S. moguls medal drought at world champs

 In Saturday’s men’s moguls, Canadian Mikaël Kingsbury became the first man or woman to win four world titles in the event, breaking his tie for the record with Frenchman Edgar Grospiron, who won gold in Olympic moguls’ debut in 1992.

-“I came here with no pressure because I told myself, you know, I’ve won six times at world championships, so why put pressure again?” said Kingsbury, who also owns a record-tying three world titles in dual moguls, which makes its Olympic debut in 2026.
+“I came here with no pressure because I told myself, you know, I’ve won six times at world championships [between moguls and dual moguls], so why put pressure again?”
+Kingsbury said.

 Kingsbury scored 89.82 points, relegating Australian Matt Graham to silver (88.90) and Sweden’s Walter Wallberg to bronze (88.52).
 Wallberg upset Kingsbury at last year’s Olympics.

+Then on Sunday, Kingsbury won his fourth world title in dual moguls, breaking this tie with fellow Canadians Heil and Alexandre Bilodeau for the most in that event.

 Peacock airs live coverage of the world freestyle skiing and snowboarding championships.
-The next finals are Sunday’s dual moguls and ski cross.
+The next finals are in snowboard slopestyle on Monday.

 OlympicTalk is on Apple News.
 Favorite us!Follow @nbcolympictalk